 Chapel attendance is required of all students because spiritual growth and worship are a vital part of the academy's philosophy and purpose.
 Elementary chapels are generally every other Thursday at 8:15.
-MS/HS chapels meet on Wednesdays at 8:15.
+MS/HS chapels meet on Wednesdays at 8:15 or 9:30.